 There are two simple ways for you to easily craft your own brace.

-The first way requires a resistance band and the other way requires a long strap-like the ones used in yoga.
+The first way requires a resistance band and the other way requires a long strap (yoga strap).

 Basically, if you can tie your shoelace you should be able to do one of these home-made posture braces.